EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their comments, which improved this paper.
 QL, CC, JT, and NA acknowledge support from the ERC Advanced Investigator Grant EPOCHS (788113).
 DA and TH acknowledge support from STFC in the form of PhD studentships.
 LF acknowledges financial support from Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brazil (CAPES) in the form of a PhD studentship.

 This work is based on observations made with the NASA/ESA \textit{Hubble Space Telescope} (HST) and NASA/ESA/CSA \textit{James Webb Space Telescope} (JWST) obtained from the \texttt{Mikulski Archive for Space Telescopes} (\texttt{MAST}) at the \textit{Space Telescope Science Institute} (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST, and NAS 5–26555 for HST.
 The authors thank all involved in the construction and operations of the telescope as well as those who designed and executed these observations.